ForgeRock/forgeops/helm/README.md

 # Scripts

 There are various sample scripts in bin/ that you can modify as needed for your environment.
-These scripts run helm and kubectl commands to deploy the products.
 Some examples:

-* start-all.sh - deploys all products
 * remove-all.sh  - removes all deployments

 # Using a private registry